VictoriaLogs is open source user-friendly database for logs from VictoriaMetrics.

 Supports an array of values separated by comma or specified via multiple flags.

-Optional minimum TLS version to use for incoming requests over HTTPS if -tls is set.
+Optional minimum TLS version to use for the corresponding -httpListenAddr if -tls is set.
 Supported values: TLS10, TLS11, TLS12, TLS13

 -version